SweeetSteve/AbletonTags/README.md

 # AbletonTags
-This program adds ableton tags to all splice samples that have been downloaded.s
+This program adds ableton tags to all splice samples that have been downloaded.